jhellerstein/hydro/README.md

     - The original Hydro vision paper from CIDR 2021: [New Directions in Cloud Programming](https://hydro.run/papers/new-directions.pdf)
     - The first paper on optimizations from SIGMOD 2024: [Optimizing Distributed Protocols with Query Rewrites](https://hydro.run/papers/david-sigmod-2024.pdf)
     - The first paper on Hydro's formal semantics to appear in POPL 2025: [Flo: a Semantic Foundation for Progressive Stream Processing](https://arxiv.org/abs/2411.08274)

+# Contributing

+For Hydro development setup and contribution info, see [CONTRIBUTING.md](CONTRIBUTING.md).